 The terminological conundrum intensifies when we bring into the discussion another term, dhawq, literally “taste”.
 Dhawq is a Sufi term and refers to a usually fleeting, intense religious experience, which leaves the adept knowing something more than he knew beforehand.
 Viewed as a phenomenon of the human mind, it is essentially the same thing as intuition.
 It is used in exactly this sense by Ibn Sīnā—significantly, in the monograph on the rational soul considered to be his very last work.
 Suhrawardī adopted the term for his version of knowledge based upon intuition, hikma dhawqiyya; in Ibn Kammuna’s New Wisdom, hads and dhawq are synonymous (Langermann 2005, 300).
 Yet in the pietistic writings, where one would expect to find the usual Sufi term, dhawq is not employed.

 There is little difference between the ideas expressed in these two treatises and those in the other writings.
-In all cases the basic thought is that some people are born with an innate ability to swiftly arrive at certain conclusions.
+In all cases the basic thought is that some people are born with an innate ability to swiftly arrive at conclusions that are certainly true.
 There remains the technical distinction, in that hads, and hads specifically, is said to disclose the middle term of the syllogism.
 However, one should not make too much of this.
 For one matter, even in cases where hads is invoked, we rarely if ever can determine just what the syllogism is for which hads has revealed the middle term.
 One important exception is the reasoning that leads to the momentous conclusions drawn from the “Flying Man” experiment (see Muehlethaler 2009).
 Moreover, whether or not hads is specifically mentioned, intuition or spontaneous comprehension is paired to tajriba.

-The chronology of Ibn Kammuna's writings will not solve the problem either.
-Brief Words seems to have been written well after Ibn Kammuna had already been exposed to the writings of Ibn Sina and Suhrawardi, both of whom make much of hads, as we have seen (Pourjavady & Schmidtke 2006, 8–12).
+The chronology of Ibn Kammuna’s writings will not solve the problem either.
+The Kalimat seems to have been written well after Ibn Kammuna had already been exposed to the writings of Ibn Sina and Suhrawardi, both of whom make much of hads, as we have seen (Pourjavady & Schmidtke 2006, 8–12).
 We are thus confronted here with the historiographical and methodological question of the weight to be given to technical terms as opposed to ideas, a question that the present writer opts to leave open.

 Ibn Kammuna’s writings as a rule deal exclusively with speculative matters.
 Two recently published treatises, however, give equal weight to praxis, in line with the pairing of ‘ilm and ’amal (knowledge and practice) that appears in the title of the longer work; this pairing was widespread among Sufis but by no means limited to them alone.
 Ibn Kammuna usually identifies the reader of these tracts as an ‘aqil, literally someone who employs his intellect; this too is quite common.
 Other expressions he uses to describe his audience are “seeker of perfection” and “seeker of salvation (najat) and perfection.”